NieneB/InternshipReport/index.md

  While reading few of the names, new ideas for a category came up and added.
 The category wind direction W.

-<p class="fig">  Amount of field names with a specific category, before and after categorization in R </p>
+<figcaption>  Amount of field names with a specific category, before and after categorization in R </figcaption>
 ![](img/Graph_amount_categories.jpg)

 #### AHN